-Today is World Maternal Mental Health Awareness Day, which falls in Maternal Mental Health Awareness Week (4-10 May), and is a week-long campaign dedicated to talking about mental illness during and after pregnancy.
-It is lead by the Perinatal Mental Health Partnership UK (PMHP UK).
+Today is World Maternal Mental Health Awareness Day, which falls in Maternal Mental Health Awareness Week (3-9 May), and is a week-long campaign dedicated to talking about mental illness during and after pregnancy.
+It is led by the Perinatal Mental Health Partnership UK (PMHP UK).

-It’s all about raising public and professional awareness of perinatal mental illness, advocating for women affected by it, and helping them access the information, care and support they need to recover.
+It’s aim is to raise public and professional awareness of perinatal mental illness, advocating for women affected by it, and helping them access the information, care and support they need to recover.

 Perinatal mental health refers to a woman’s mental health during pregnancy and the first year after birth.
 This affects more than one in 10 women in the UK each year.
 This includes mental illness existing before pregnancy, as well as illnesses that develop for the first time, or are greatly exacerbated in the perinatal period.